department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.SPlabReport-notes.md

 - The mock data I have does give me equivalent or better values in the XML.
 For example I get a date and time in the xml, but only a date in the text.
 Many values are not found in the text body, but are in the XML.
 Should we only use the parsed text if we don't have a value in the XML?
 - TODO update fhir mapping from table updates
 - TODO update DiagnosticReport
+- is LabReportTO.facility a location or organization?
+- va.gov would like to have the location where the sample was given.
+Historically this has been the interpretation of the Vista Site, which is really the vista site where the data resides.

 ### Mapping